dotmesh-io/dotmesh/docs/dev-commands.md

 to run).

-The test suite intentionally leaves the last docker-in-docker environments running so that you can do ad-hoc poking or log/trace viewing after running a test (using `debug-in-browser.sh`).
+The test suite intentionally leaves the last docker-in-docker environments running so that you can do ad-hoc poking or log viewing after running a test.

 This acceptance test suite uses docker-in-docker, kubeadm style.
 It creates docker containers which simulate entire computers, each running systemd, and